mohibjehangir/nodejs-api-pipeline/README.md

 # Node.js REST API with CI/CD

-This project is a sample Node.js REST API built with Express.js, designed to demonstrate core DevOps principles including versioning, build automation, Docker packaging, and CI/CD using GitHub Actions.
+This project is a sample Node.js REST API built with Express.js, showcasing key DevOps practices such as API versioning, automated testing, Docker image creation, and secure CI/CD deployment using GitHub Actions and GitHub Container Registry.

-## 📌 Project Overview
+##  Project Overview

 This repository provides a scaffolded API boilerplate and GitHub Actions workflow to standardize the development lifecycle across microservices.

 It includes:

-- A root `/` endpoint returning a basic message
+- A root `/` endpoint returning a sample "Hello World!' message response.
 - A `/status` endpoint that returns dynamic metadata:
   - `description` from a JSON file
-  - `version` from metadata and CI/CD `BUILD_NUMBER`
+  - `version` from metadata and CI/CD Build Number
   - `sha` from latest Git commit hash

-## 🚀 Features
+##  Features

 - ✅ Express.js REST API
 - ✅ Metadata-driven versioning
 - ✅ Git commit SHA extraction
 - ✅ Dockerfile for containerization
 - ✅ GitHub Actions pipeline for:
-  - Testing (Jest)
+  - Verification and Testing
-  - Building and tagging Docker image
+  - Building, Tagging and Scanning Docker Image
   - Publishing to GitHub Container Registry

-## 🔧 Project Structure
+##  Project Structure

 ```
 ├── .github/workflows/          # GitHub Actions pipeline